-This the first stage of relapse, and it can occur before someone is even thinking about using again.
+This is the first stage of relapse.
+It can occur before someone is even thinking about using again.
 It is characterized by strong feelings of depression, irritability, and anxiety as well as erratic sleeping and eating habits.
 These signs are also several of the same symptoms of post-acute-withdrawal syndrome.
 If these signs can be recognized and dealt with before the next phase, a potential relapse can be stopped dead in its tracks.

 The physical relapse stage is the part of the process that people typically think of when they hear the word “relapse.”
 If a mental relapse cannot be stopped, this final stage will quickly follow, and the individual will break their sobriety.
 All it takes is one use for intense cravings to make a speedy comeback, increasing the odds that they will transition back to consistent substance abuse.
 The best thing that can be done once a physical relapse has occurred is to get the person back into treatment immediately.

 The idea of having to maintain constant vigilance when it comes to avoiding relapse can feel overwhelming, but it doesn’t have to be that way.
-A relapse prevention plan doesn’t have to be something huge and complicated, in fact, it can be broken down into just five simple rules that help you focus on what’s most important to your continued recovery.
+A relapse prevention plan doesn’t have to be something huge and complicated.
+It can be broken down into just five simple rules that help you focus on what’s most important to your continued recovery.

 It is important to note that these are not a “quick fix” guide, but a way to think about relapse prevention that makes the endeavor less intimidating and more achievable, giving you the motivation to stick to your plan.

-Lying is a huge component of addiction because people suffering from substance dependence are constantly in situations that require lying not just to your family, friends, or job, but also to yourself and how much harm your addiction is causing.
-Making an effort toward complete honesty can also feel like a big task, but you just need to approach it the same way as to change: keep it small and stay consistent.
-Be honest about needing help with something or from someone.
-Be honest about a way you might be feeling.
+Lying is a huge component of addiction.
+People struggling with substance dependence are constantly in situations that require lying.
+Not just to family, friends, or on the job.
+But also to yourself.
+You will lie about how much harm your addiction is causing.
+Making an effort toward complete honesty can also feel like a big task, but you just need to approach it the same way as change.
+Keep it small and stay consistent.
+Be honest about needing help with something or someone.
+Be honest about how you might be feeling.
 Make it a habit, and it will eventually come easier to you.

 It should be apparent now that these rules blend and overlap with each other, which makes it easier to stick to them, as following one will naturally help you follow others.
 Self-care is essential to avoid creating negative internal emotions that can drive you back to using.
 It also works to create a new rewards system to replace drugs or alcohol.
 It can be as simple as a relaxing bath, a special dessert, or a bit of shopping to acknowledge and celebrate your work toward recovery.

 This might seem redundant, but the rules of your relapse prevention plan aren’t going to work if you try to bend them.
 The first stage of relapse involves letting these good habits lapse.
 It doesn’t matter how much time has passed since you’ve been sober.
-If you want to prevent relapse, you have to actively work at it.
+If you want to prevent relapse, you have to work at it actively.